 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: The Sub-Fund, subject to certain criteria, excludes companies that are evaluated to have

-Details: The Sub-Fund, subject to certain criteria, excludes companies that are evaluated to have breached international norms and standards as codified in the i) UN Global Compact; ii) OECD Guidelines for Multinational Enterprises; iii) UN Guiding Principles on Business and Human Rights (UNGP); iv) International Labor Organization's Conventions; as well as iv) underlying conventions and treaties of the above-named codes and a long list of other international conventions, norms and instruments.
+The Sub-Fund, subject to certain criteria, excludes companies that are evaluated to have breached international norms and standards as codified in the i) UN Global Compact; ii) OECD Guidelines for Multinational Enterprises; iii) UN Guiding Principles on Business and Human Rights (UNGP); iv) International Labor Organization's Conventions; as well as iv) underlying conventions and treaties of the above-named codes and a long list of other international conventions, norms and instruments.
 The Investment Manager uses the evaluation of two ESG rating agencies for this assessment and may, upon detailed review, disagree with a fail evaluation by the rating agency (subject to review by ESG audit committee of the Investment Manager and internal risk Management).
 Additionally, the exclusion is subject to engagement criteria that allows companies scope to remediate the breach.